-Page
+$\mathbf{Pag}$

-PROSPECTUS SUMMARY 1
+PROSPECTUS SUMMARY

-RISK FACTORS 18
+RISK FACTORS

-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 78
+SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS 79

-USE OF PROCEEDS 80
+USE OF PROCEEDS

-DIVIDEND POLICY 82
+DIVIDEND POLICY

-CAPITALIZATION 83
+CAPITALIZATION 84

-DILUTION 86
+DILUTION 87

-SELECTED FINANCIAL AND OTHER DATA 90
+SELECTED FINANCIAL AND OTHER DATA

-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 92
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-BUSINESS 114
+BUSINESS

-MANAGEMENT 171
+MANAGEMENT 172

-RELATED PARTY TRANSACTIONS 185
+RELATED PARTY TRANSACTIONS

-PRINCIPAL SHAREHOLDERS 189
+PRINCIPAL SHAREHOLDERS

-DESCRIPTION OF SHARE CAPITAL AND ARTICLES OF ASSOCIATION 192
+DESCRIPTION OF SHARE CAPITAL AND ARTICLES OF ASSOCIATION

-LIMITATIONS AFFECTING SHAREHOLDERS OF A FRENCH COMPANY 218
+LIMITATIONS AFFECTING SHAREHOLDERS OF A FRENCH COMPANY

-DESCRIPTION OF AMERICAN DEPOSITARY SHARES 220
+DESCRIPTION OF AMERICAN DEPOSITARY SHARES

-SHARES ELIGIBLE FOR FUTURE SALE 228
+SHARES ELIGIBLE FOR FUTURE SALE

-MATERIAL UNITED STATES FEDERAL INCOME TAX AND FRENCH TAX CONSIDERATIONS 230
+MATERIAL UNITED STATES FEDERAL INCOME TAX AND FRENCH TAX CONSIDERATIONS

-ENFORCEMENT OF CIVIL LIABILITIES 240
+ENFORCEMENT OF CIVIL LIABILITIES

-UNDERWRITING 241
+UNDERWRITING

-EXPENSES OF THE OFFERING 249
+EXPENSES OF THE OFFERING

-LEGAL MATTERS 250
+LEGAL MATTERS

-EXPERTS 250
+EXPERTS

-WHERE YOU CAN FIND MORE INFORMATION 250
+WHERE YOU CAN FIND MORE INFORMATION

-INDEX TO THE FINANCIAL STATEMENTS F-1
+INDEX TO THE FINANCIAL STATEMENTS

 You should rely only on the information contained in this prospectus and any related free-writing prospectus that we authorize to be distributed to you.
-We and the underwriters have not authorized any person to provide you with information different from that contained in this prospectus or any related free-writing prospectus that we authorize to be distributed to you.
+We and the underwriter have not authorized any person to provide you with information different from that contained in this prospectus or any related free-writing prospectus that we authorize to be distributed to you.
 This prospectus is not an offer to sell, nor is it seeking an offer to buy, these securities in any state or jurisdiction where the offer or sale is not permitted.
 The information in this prospectus speaks only as of the date of this prospectus unless the information specifically indicates that another date applies, regardless of the time of delivery of this prospectus or of any sale of the securities offered hereby.

-For investors outside of the United States: Neither we nor the underwriters have taken any action in any jurisdiction outside the United States to permit a public offering of the ADSs in that jurisdiction.
+For investors outside of the United States: Neither we nor the underwriter have taken any action in any jurisdiction outside the United States to permit a public offering of the ADSs in that jurisdiction.
 Persons outside the United States who come into possession of this prospectus must inform themselves about and observe any restrictions as to this offering and the distribution of the prospectus applicable to that jurisdiction.